 At the 2010 CBD Conference at Nagoya in Japan, it was agreed to set 2020 targets to increase protected areas to at least 17% of the world’s land area and 10% of the oceans, from the 2010 baseline of 12.7% and 1.6% respectively.

-Independent of the goals of the CBD, many national authorities have established seed and gene banks where thousands of varieties are stored as protection against catastrophe.
+A very different branch of conservation of global biodiversity exists in a relatively microscopic dimension.
+Many national authorities have established seed and gene banks where thousands of varieties are stored as protection against catastrophe.
 As these repositories are known to be fallible to violent conflict or natural disaster, duplicate specimens are frozen in the “doomsday vault,” the Svalbard Global Seed Vault in northern Norway.
+The Vault holds more than a million varieties.

 Importance of Biodiversity